Before you come into hospital

 On the day of your operation

 You will be asked to come in well in advance of your scheduled operating time to allow enough time for your admission to the ward, and for the nurses to go through the anaesthetic check-list with you.
-Unfortunately it is not possible to give you an exact time that you would be going to theatre, and it may be that you wait a long time before you go to theatre, since operation time is very unpredictable.
+Unfortunately it is not possible to give you an exact time that you would be going to theatre, and it may be that you have to wait a long time before you go to theatre, since operating times can be very unpredictable.

 If there is any food or liquid in your stomach during your anaesthetic, it could come up into the back of your throat and then go into your lungs.
 This could cause serious damage to your lungs.
-You should not eat or drink at least 8 hours prior to surgery.
-If you have been told to arrive at 10h00, you may usually have some water at 06h00 the morning of your surgery.
+You should not eat or drink anything for at least six hours prior to surgery.
+If, for instance, you have been told to arrive at 10h00, you may usually have some clear fluids at 06h00 the morning of your surgery.
+It is important to check with your specialist about this.

-Premedication (a 'premed') is the name for drugs (tablet) which are sometimes given before an anaesthetic, although today they are not always used.
+Premedication (a "premed") is the name for drugs (tablet) that are sometimes given before an anaesthetic, although today they are not always used.
+They are used to sedate and calm you before your operation.

 When you are taken into the operating theatre, your anaesthetist will prepare you for your anaesthetic.
 Several people will be there, including your anaesthetist and the anaesthetic assistant.
 All the checks you have just been through will be repeated once again.